-At the time of this writing it costs around $20, and that includes a free license for Bravura Easy Computer Sync, a program that you can use to transfer all of your user-created files (photos, Office documents, etc.) from the old laptop to the new one.
+At the time of this writing it costs around $25 or so, and that includes a license for Bravura Easy Computer Sync, a program that you can use to transfer all of your user-created files (photos, Office documents, etc.) from the old laptop to the new one.

 All of the above being said, this cable has one potentially serious downside that I must mention…